TariqGon/TariqGon.github.io/_posts/2018-03-12- A_Simple_Classification_Task_Using_Support_Vector_Machines.md

 ## Final Thoughts

-We can see that we got an improvement by tuning the hyper-parameters.
+We can see that we got an improvement by tuning the parameters.
 However, there will always be the overlap between Versicolor and Virginica which explains the misclassification.
 Anyways, as mentioned earlier, we would like to keep our model capability to generalize to new data in the future, so we will not go further and will settle for this last classifier.